 The Twilight Time Blu-ray of Peyton Place shows us why this 1957 hit impressed audiences, as it looks great.
 The new disc greatly improves on the old 2004 DVD in color, grain and sharpness; the images may not be artistic but they’re definitely pretty.
 A standout is Franz Waxman’s sensitive score, which provides the warmth and human feeling that the original book definitely did without.

-Tamblyn is always refreshing, but an additional, new commentary from author-producer Willard Carroll pushes the disc into extra-special territory.
+Tamblyn is always refreshing but an additional, new commentary from author-producer Willard Carroll pushes the disc into extra-special territory.
 A lot of commentators with access to the IMDB get called film experts, but Mr. Carroll tells us ten interesting things I didn’t know about this movie in the first ten minutes.
 A resident of Maine, he nails all the locations and tells us how they’ve changed.
 Lana Turner never went on location, so she’s seen either in interiors, or with fuzzy rear projection.
-The pretty still photos of farmland and churches we see under the titles, are all stock material from the location shoot for Alfred Hitchcock’s The Trouble with Harry, filmed two years before.
-Carroll’s scene specific commentary tells us exactly what has been changed from the book: as we might have guessed, in the book Lucas Cross is Selena’s actual father.
+The pretty stills of farmland and churches we see under the titles are all stock material from the location shoot for Alfred Hitchcock’s The Trouble with Harry, filmed two years before.
+Carroll’s scene-specific commentary tells us exactly what has been changed from the books we might have guessed, in the book Lucas Cross is Selena’s actual father.
 Grace Metalious took the story from an actual case of someone she knew, who killed her abusive father.
 Carroll delivers his entertaining commentary in fine style — I’m envious.

 Willard Carroll also contributes a narration to a featurette filmed on the Peyton Place locations.